VirtusLab/git-machete-intellij-plugin/docs/development-guide.md

 ### Windows

+1. Open the Registry Editor (regedit.exe).
+2. Open path by clicking: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem.
+3. Find key named: LongPathsEnabled and double click.
-LongPathsEnabled Windows Registry key change from 0 to 1.
+4. If the date value is 0, change it to 1.

 ### Optional